DNature/divinehycenth.com/posts/react-pwa/react-progressive-web-app-(pwa).md

 ![Manifest Project](/images/blog/react-pwa/manifest.png)

-- ** - short_name**: The name of your app when added to your home screen.
+- **short_name**: The name of your app when added to your home screen.

-- ** - name**: The name that the browser uses to prompt users to add your app to their home scree.
+- **name**: The name that the browser uses to prompt users to add your app to their home scree.

-- ** - icons**: Specifies icons that will be displayed in different devices including the web browser.
+- **icons**: Specifies icons that will be displayed in different devices including the web browser.

-- ** - start_url**: The base path of your app when initialized.
+- **start_url**: The base path of your app when initialized.

-- ** - display**: Here you can customize the browser view.
+- **display**: Here you can customize the browser view.
 Other options are _"fullscreen","standalone","minimal-ui","browser"_

-- ** - theme_color**: The color of the browser toolbar
+- **theme_color**: The color of the browser toolbar

-- ** - background_color**: The color of the splash screen that shows when the app is launched by clicking on its icon in the Home screen.
+- **background_color**: The color of the splash screen that shows when the app is launched by clicking on its icon in the Home screen.

 In the public/index.html